 Male condoms should be positioned so that the tip extends almost 1/2 inch (about 1 centimeter) beyond the penis to provide a space to collect semen.
 Some condoms have a reservoir at the tip for this purpose.
 Immediately after ejaculation, the penis should be withdrawn while the condom’s rim is held firmly against the base of the penis to prevent the condom from slipping off and spilling semen.

 The female condom is a pouch with an inner and an outer ring.
 The inner ring is inserted as far as it can go into the vagina (or anus), and the outer ring remains outside.
 Then, the penis is carefully guided through the outer ring into the pouch.
 If the penis slips out of the pouch or the outer ring is pushed inside, the condom can be removed and reinserted without risking pregnancy as long as semen has not been released (ejaculated).
-Before the condom is removed, the outer ring should be squeezed together and twisted to prevent semen from being spilled.
-Then the condom should be removed carefully.
+After sexual intercourse and before the condom is removed, the outer ring should be squeezed together and twisted to prevent semen from being spilled.
+Then the condom should be removed from the vagina carefully.
 If semen is spilled, sperm could enter the vagina, resulting in pregnancy.
-The female condom should be inserted no more than 8 hours before sexual intercourse and should be left in the vagina for 6 hours after intercourse.
+The female condom should be inserted no more than 8 hours before sexual intercourse.

 A new condom should be used each time a person has sexual intercourse, and the condom should be discarded if its integrity is in doubt.